Let's get cracking!

 o Ensure committee members hold valid volunteer Working with Children Checks and have completed Consent Matters training.

 1. Submit the IGM Minutes Form by uploading to the 'Files' section of your club page on the Student Life portal.

 2. If a Membership Fee was agreed to during the IGM, you must create this as a product and direct all Club Members to pay via the Student Life portal.

-3. Elected Committee members must complete and upload their volunteer Working with Children Checks and Consent Matters Certificate.
+3. Elected Committee members must upload their volunteer Working with Children Check.

-4. All Club Committee members must complete 4 online training modules.
+4. All Club Committee members must complete 4 online committee training modules.

 Re-registration for existing clubs1.
 Clubs must re-register each year if they wish to continue operating.

 2. Hold an Annual General Meeting (AGM).
 At least 50% of the currently registered club members or a minimum of twenty (20) registered club members (whichever is less) must attend.

 o Confirm the following year’s membership groups and fees.